DALBrian/HAMR_Manipulation/README.md

 We've studied most the commercial available AMR (autonomous mobile robot) with robotic arm products in the market are heavy and only capable for light-weight manipulation.
 I decided to make our own robot with high payload capacity but also in relative small scale and light weight.
 ![marketing](image/marketing_small.png)
 ## Objective Goal
-the goal of this research is to integrate robotic arm and a omni-wheel chassis that provides with hight payload, high accuracy and high speed, I call it HAMR (High payload Autonomous Mobile Robot)
+the goal of this research is to integrate robotic arm and a omni-wheel chassis that provides its high payload capability, high accuracy and high speed, I call it HAMR (High payload Autonomous Mobile Robot)
+Moreover, base on the chassis and robot, I added a Pepper Fuchs LiDAR (ODM30M-R2000) and 2 IMU sensors (Pepper Fuchs IMU360D, TAObotics HFI-A9) to perform Extended Kalman Filter for robot localization.

 ## Setup